-It is believed that this channel boost over 30,000 hippopotamus it also hosts a variety of animals with hippopotamus benefiting from this channel.
-It is believed that the largest population of hippopotamus in the entire world lives here.
+It is believed that this Kazinga channel boosted over 30,000 hippopotami.
+It also hosts a variety of animals with the hippopotamus benefiting from this channel.
+It is believed that the largest population of hippopotamus in the entire world live here.

-There other animals such as Nile crocodiles, African buffalo, elephants, fish, and a lot of common and migratory birds are found here.
+There are other animals such as Nile crocodiles, African buffalo, African Elephants, and a variety of fish.
+A lot of common and migratory birds are found here.

-A two-hour boat safari along these waters allows travel to witness most of the animals and birds the dwell long the waters and in the waters of the channel.
+A two-hour boat safari along the Kazinga Channel waters allows travellers to witness.
+Also, most of the animals and birds that dwell long the waters.